Agile Methodology: Principles, Uses and Framework

 Faster response to competitive threats

-When should you use Agile project management?
+When to use Agile vs. traditional project management

 The tenets of Agile—adaptability, iteration, continuous delivery, and short time frames, among others—make it a project management style that’s better suited for ongoing projects and projects where certain details aren’t known from the outset.
 That means if a project doesn’t have clear constraints, timelines, or available resources, it’s a good candidate for an Agile approach.